Telephone (sternwheeler): Telephone No. 1

 Telephone No. 1 also raced against Alaskan's sister vessel, the side-wheeler Olympian in 1886–87.

 Races between Telephone No. 1, under Captain Whitcomb, with Edgar W. Wright, first officer, were daily occurrences with Olympian, running under Capt.
 James W. Troup.
 Telephone No. 1 was much faster than Olympian, so Troup had to resort to strategy to keep ahead.
 When Telephone would stop at landings along the route, Olympian would pass the rival boat.
 Other times, Olympian would try to crowd Telephone out of the river channel.

 A few years before, on July 20, 1885, Capt.
 U.B.
-Scott denied that Telephone was racing the Potter, but did state that he would be willing to match times with the Potter, departing one-half hour earlier or latter than the rival vessel, if the Potter's managers consented to this test of speed.
+Scott denied that Telephone was racing the Potter, but did state that he would be willing to match times with the Potter, departing one-half hour earlier or later than the rival vessel, if the Potter's managers consented to this test of speed.